Shave The Donkey was originally formed in late 2013 by four musicians who still play regularly for Mersey Morris Men.

 Meet The Members

-Sarah is the musical conscience and instigator of the band.
+Sarah (fiddle) is the musical conscience and instigator of the band.

-Richard is the on-stage leader of the band, following firmly in the family tradition.
-Although now definitely wedded to his beloved Castagnari melodeon, Richard has previously been a drummer in a ceilidh band, and at one time even played the piano accordion (that phase has now passed, phew!!).
+Richard (melodeon) is the on-stage leader of the band, following firmly in the family tradition.
+Although now definitely wedded to his beloved Castagnari melodeon, Richard started his ceilidh band career as a drummer progressing from a single side drum to a full kit, and at one time even played the piano accordion (that phase has now passed, phew!!).

-Andy evens up the number of box players in the band, apparently to balance the sound, and is the band's Marketing and Bookings Officer!
+Andy (melodeon) evens up the number of box players in the band, apparently to balance the sound, and is the band's Marketing and Bookings Officer!
 A chance hearing of a William Kimber recording many years ago was responsible for triggering his interest initially in concertinas and then melodeons.
 He is currently in remission from MAD (melodeon acquisition disorder), however the relapse rate is high.
-Other leisure pursuits include cooking (leisure?-it's every day) and cycling.
+His other leisure pursuits include cooking (leisure?-it's every day), cycling and leatherwork.

 Why 'Shave The Donkey'?